Cervical cancer care

 - vaginal bleeding after menopause

-Imaging tests commonly used to detect cervical cancer include:
+Additionally, some imaging tests may be used to detect cervical cancer:

 - MRI